w0mTea/An.Emacs.Tutorial.for.Vim.User/README.md

                  ("\\subsubsection{%s}" . "\\subsubsection*{%s}")
                  ("\\paragraph{%s}" . "\\paragraph*{%s}")
                  ("\\subparagraph{%s}" . "\\subparagraph*{%s}")))

+I also user class options "oneside" for better appearance.

 Finally, I change the export process from *pdflatex* to *xelatex*, so you need to install xetex first.